 start with a specific block of code.

-function to start the program and it has two possible
+main FunctionIn C, we use the main function to start the program and it has two possible

 ways of writing it.